Desert Garden Therapy

 • Child-Parent Relationship Therapy (CPRT)

-• Theraplay Techniques
+• TheraPlay Techniques

 • Focusing on what is under the behaviors (anxiety, depression, trauma, attachment, etc.)